roblowinski/ProfCalc/README.md

 - **Logs and outputs**: `logs/`
 - **Prototypes/experimental**: `dev_scripts/` (not for production)

+## Data files and policy

+Generated data and large binary artifacts (CSV outputs, shapefiles, archives) are kept out of source-controlled package code.
+See `DATA.md` for the data placement and handling policy, how to regenerate outputs, and recommended Git workflows (Git LFS, bundles, backups).

 See `README_RUN_HELP.md` for details on running scripts and tests.

 ## Installation